on the blog

 What Is the Franchise Disclosure Document (FDD)?

 The FDD is a legally required disclosure document regulated by the Federal Trade Commission.
-Its purpose is not to sell you a franchise — it is to disclose risks, obligations, and realities before you sign anything.
-When speaking with a franchisor, they must disclose you of this document and there is a mandatory (review) period before you can sign any franchise agreement.
-The 14-day rule: once the franchisor delivers the FDD, typically through DocuSign, the clock starts.
-You CANNOT sign the franchise agreement, sign any binding agreements or pay a deposit or initial fee until that time has passed.
-Also there is the the 7-day rule: once you receive the final franchise agreement (written for YOU) after the FDD was delivered, you must have at least 7 calendar days to review the final version before signing.
+Its purpose is not to sell you a franchise business — it is to disclose risks, obligations, and realities before you sign anything.
+When speaking with a franchisor, they must disclose this document, and there is a mandatory review period before you can sign any franchise agreement.

 Who enforces this, you ask?
 The Federal Trade Commission.